 In the template workspace, select Create app.

-Here, you fill in additional parameters for your template app, in four categories.
+Here, you fill in additional building options for your template app, in five categories:

 - App name

 - App theme color

-- App landing page: If you decide to opt out of the navigation builder you have the option to select the app landing page.
+App landing page: If you decide to opt out of the navigation builder you have the option to select the app landing page.
 Define a report or dashboard to be the landing page of your app, use a landing page that will give the right impression:

-Control several limitations and restrictions that your application users will have with the content of your application.
-You can use this control to protect certain intellectual property your app might contain.
+Set limits and restrictions that your application users will have with the content of your application.
+You can use this control to protect intellectual property in your app.